rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 For anyone that knows how to work with the [MIR, as a CFG][mir-dev-guide], the `CoverageGraph` will be familiar, and can be used in much the same way.
 The nodes of the `CoverageGraph` are `BasicCoverageBlock`s (BCBs), which index into an `IndexVec` of `BasicCoverageBlockData`.
-This is analagous to the MIR CFG of `BasicBlock`s that index `BasicBlockData`.
+This is analogous to the MIR CFG of `BasicBlock`s that index `BasicBlockData`.

 Each `BasicCoverageBlockData` captures one or more MIR `BasicBlock`s,